innominds-mobility/swift-custom-ui-elements/README.md

 `InnoCheckBoxButton` is a subclass of UIButton, used as check box.
 ![InnoCheckBox_Icon](Resources/InnoCheckBox.png "InnoCheckBox Icon")
 #### Usage
-Add an UIButton IBoutlet from IB or can do by programetically create a UIButton by subclassing `InnoCheckBoxButton`.
+Add an UIButton IBoutlet from IB or can do by programmatically create a UIButton by subclassing `InnoCheckBoxButton`.
 ```swift
 @IBOutlet weak var checkBoxButton: InnoCheckBoxButton!
 ```